kaliflowerx3/ZoltriTWserver/rules.md

 ###  Race Rules ###
 :crystal_ball: Hooligans :crystal_ball:
-1. No PvP logging.
+1. Do not curse/voodoo non-hooligans without cause.
-2. You may only force-tp other hooligans, and only onto UNCLAIMED LAND, and only the same player once a day.
+2. No PvP logging.
-3. Do not curse/voodoo non-hooligans without cause.
+3. You may only force-tp other hooligans, and only onto UNCLAIMED LAND, and only the same player once a day.

 :wolf:🧙🧛 Non-Hooligans :wolf:🧙🧛
 1. Do not curse/voodoo someone without cause.
 2. Do not force-tp anyone.
 3. Do not PvP or try to PvP anyone outside of designated areas.

-:video_game: UNPLAYABLE :video_game:
+### :video_game: UNPLAYABLE :video_game:
 What this is:
 ```
 I can't go to my base, but I also can't fix whatever is stopping me from going there.